Parthenon dominates the Acropolis. This temple was the main in

 Interestingly that Phidias and Pericles were accused by the Athenians in the immodesty, because in the one frieze depicting the battle of Greeks and Amazons, Phidias has depicted himself and his friend Pericles.

-Parthenon was in good condition until the Romans arrived to the Athens.
+Temple was in good condition until the Romans arrived to the Athens.
 And then the Romans began the looting from the Parthenon and brought some of the statues to the Rome.

 During the reign of Byzantine Emperor Justinian, it was decided to rework all the churches in the Christian.
 Parthenon was transformed to the temple of Hagia Sophia.
-During the Fourth Crusade the Crusaders continued to rework the Parthenon and transformed Parthenon to the Catholic church.
+During the Fourth Crusade the Crusaders continued to rework the Temple and transformed Parthenon to the Catholic church.

 But the most serious destruction of the Parthenon happened during the Turkish rule over Athens.
-First, by the Turkish authorities Parthenon was converted into a mosque the minaret has attached to it and then they adapted the Parthenon to a gunpowder store.
-In 1687 during the storming of the Acropolis by the Venetians the projectile caught in the Parthenon igniting gunpowder stored there and as a result of the explosion Parthenon was turining into a heap of ruins.
+First, by the Turkish authorities Parthenon was converted into a mosque the minaret has attached to it and then they adapted the Temple to a gunpowder store.
+In 1687 during the storming of the Acropolis by the Venetians the projectile caught in the Temple igniting gunpowder stored there and as a result of the explosion Parthenon was turining into a heap of ruins.

 In 1802, the British ambassador in Constantinople, having received permission of the Sultan, brought back from the Acropolis all that it seemed valuable.